-Iconic movies like A River Runs Through It show off the great fly fishing of the Mountain West, but the North holds some of the most underrated (and underfished) great fly fishing spots around.
+Iconic movies like A River Runs Through It show off the great fly fishing of the Mountain West, and fishing in Montana and Idaho is magical indeed.
+But the North holds some of the most underrated (and in some cases, underfished) great fly fishing spots around.
 Fly fishing is often said to be best in the cold waters that have coarse stream beds and little runoff from construction operations or plants, and there are plenty of spots like that in the Northern U.S.

 Upstate New York

 Upstate New York offers fly fisherman the perfect conditions for catching Brown Trout, Rainbow Trout, and Brook Trout, as well as plentiful waterways chock full of Salmon.

 Hardly underrated, Beaverkill is well-known among fly fishing insiders.
 The BeaverKill is situated in Delaware and Sullivan counties and it is a tributary of the East Branch Delaware River that spans about 44 miles.
 This area is considered to be the birthplace of fly fishing in the

 United States, and Sullivan county is the home to the Catskill Fly Fishing Center and Museum.
 The deep pools in the upper portion of the river are fed by cold springs and home to many Brook trout.
 Fly fishermen from all around the world travel here to fish these astounding waters, and a large number of those anglers make their way to the covered Beaverkill Bridge where the trout fishing is reported to be some of the best in the world.
 Find the town of Roscoe on a map, and you will quickly see Beaverkill and its surroundings.
 Roscoe, by the way, has more good eateries than one might expect in a town of 600 people.